HayleyCAnderson/markdown-resume/README.md

 __PLEASE NOTE__: The templates are compiled into the phar archive in the `./bin` folder.
 If you intend to edit the templates or add new ones, you'll need to run this application in the dev mode.
-See below for more information about doing this.
+See Development section below for more information about doing this.

-## Feature Development
+## Development

 The application is deployed as a compiled phar file.
-In order to add new commands, you'll need to first install the dependencies:
+In order to add or change features or templates, you'll need to first install the dependencies:

 * `composer install`

-After that, you can run the `md2resume_dev.php` file from the command line.
+After that, you can run `php md2resume_dev.php` the same as you would run `./bin/md2resume`.

 ## Building a Release